The Causes and Solutions for Floor Cracks

 Once the floor is cured, all furnishings are put back into place.
 Aside from the disruption of concrete slab replacement, the initial problem that caused the cracks may still be an issue.
 The unsupportive soils in the ground beneath could cause the floor to settle again, which means the slab replacement was a big, expensive waste of time!

 Releveling Grout On Top Of The Slab:

+Releveling grout tends to be an invasive project as well.
+All floor coverings must be removed so that the floor can be prepped to bond the grout with the slab.
 A self-leveling grout is poured along the slab surface, where it begins to fill in the low portion of the floor and create a level surface.
-After the grout is allowed to cure for several days, the floor coverings can be replaced.
+The grout then takes several days to cure.

 Looking For Foundation Slab Repair Contractors In IL and IA?